Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 The indexing of mailbox database <database name> encountered an unexpected exception.
 Error details: Microsoft.Exchange.Search.Core.Abstraction.OperationFailedException: The component operation has failed. —> Microsoft.Exchange.Search.Core.Abstraction.ComponentFailedPermanentException: Failed to read notifications, MDB: 6ef27c68-8839-4397-8f0f-64420c2f788e. —> Microsoft.Mapi.MapiExceptionMdbOffline: MapiExceptionMdbOffline: Unable to read events. (hr=0x80004005, ec=1142)

-You also notice the errors logged in event viewer in the application log regarding the databases and their respective copies:
+You also notice multiple errors logged in event viewer in the application log regarding the databases and their respective copies:

 <database name1>, <database name2>